The Story of Israel

 Read Gen. 12-13, 15-19, 21-23

 The text gives no clear indications of when these events took place.
-Most scholars would date these stories sometime in the early 2nd millennium BC, or the Middle Bronze Age.
+Most scholars speculate that Abram lived sometime in the early 2nd millennium BC, or the Middle Bronze Age.

 Abram was a descendant of Noah’s son Shem.
 From his name we get the term “Semitic” which describes the people of Israel.